evensolberg/fitutils/fitrename/README.md

 ## Rename Tokens

 The following tokens can be used.
-Note that date and times indicate the *start* of the activity:
+Note that date and times indicate the *start* of the activity.
+Also, some of the short tokens can seem awkward - this is due to having to ensure uniqueness of the token.
+For example, `%month` is shortened to `%mn`, while `%minute` is shortened to `%mt`.
+If this isn't done and we used `%month` and `%mo` (which may seem logical), `%month` might result in a substitution to `01nth`, which is not what we want.

 |Token Long|Token Short|FIT|GPX|TCX|Description|
 |:----|:----|:---:|:---:|:---:|:----------|